coreeng/core-platform-docs/content/app/repo-structure.md

    - Each application has its own child tenant.

 2. Isolated Testing Environments:
-   - Subnamespaces are created for different testing stages (extended, functional, nft) within each application's tenant.
+   - Subnamespaces are created for different testing stages (extended, functional, nft, integration) within each application's tenant.

 3. Authentication: